Jean Farmer-Butterfield: Career

 Farmer-Butterfield has worked as a consultant and manager of non-profits in the health and human services field for many years.

 Farmer-Butterfield was elected to the North Carolina House of Representatives in 2002 and assumed office in 2003.
 During her tenure, she served as a House majority whip from 2007 to 2011.
 She lost that position after the Republican Party members gained control of the North Carolina House of Representatives in the 2010 election.

 In 2020, Governor Roy Cooper nominated Farmer-Butterfield to the state Employment Security Board of Review, an appointment that requires confirmation by the legislature.
 She was confirmed on July 8, 2020 and resigned from her seat in the House.

 Personal life

-In 1971, Farmer-Butterfield married G. K. Butterfield, an attorney, jurist, and politician who has served as a member of the United States House of Representatives since 2004.
+In 1971, Farmer-Butterfield married G. K. Butterfield, an attorney, jurist, and politician who served as a member of the United States House of Representatives from 2004 until 2022.
 They have two adult daughters, Valeisha Butterfield Jones and Lenai Butterfield.
 The couple divorced in 1991.